 VICE reached May Joan Liu’s son Justin Liu by phone in September, but he hung up once he was informed he was speaking to a reporter.
 VICE later texted him a full list of allegations but he didn’t reply.
 When VICE tried to call him again about a month later, his number no longer worked.
 VICE called the number listed online as the Green Tree head office to ask about the company’s connection to WeeMedical; that number was also out of service a few weeks later.
 VICE also called two BC-based WeeMedical dispensaries and spoke to managers who confirmed that Green Tree and WeeMedical are the same and are run by Liu and her son Justin Liu.
 “It's a family business,” said one current budtender, who doesn't want to be named for fear of reprisal from her bosses.

 One Green Tree director, Shane Schuhart, was described by police as a Hells Angels associate, according to a 2015 Vancouver Sun story about a dispensary called Limelife that was shut down following an undercover investigation.
 Clarke owned the Limelife chain, according to media reports.
 At the time, he told the Canadian Press, “I have nothing to do with organized crime.
 I've never even had a criminal charge in my life.
 I come from a normal family.”
-Two Ottawa-based Green Tree/WeeMedical employees told VICE Clarke often hung out with a man named Shane whom they described as Clarke’s “right hand man,” though they did not know his last name.
-RCMP raided a Limelife shop in Nanaimo on November 2, alleging that patrons were selling opioids on site.
+Two Ottawa-based Green Tree/WeeMedical employees told VICE that Clarke often hung out with a man named Shane whom they described as Clarke’s “right-hand man,” though they did not know his last name.
+RCMP raided a Limelife shop in Nanaimo, Canada on November 2, alleging that patrons were selling opioids on site.

 When Clarke spoke to VICE, he claimed he was never the owner of any Limelife dispensaries.
 In January 2016, he was charged with one count of possession of cannabis not exceeding three kilograms for the purpose of trafficking, and one count of possession of cannabis resin for the purpose of trafficking in Nanoose Bay, BC.